Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Add behavioural biometric feature

 > Medium-term plan
-- Launch of Continuous Liquidity Pool (like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners
+- Launch of Continuous Liquidity Pool (like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with multisig options (mobiles + yubikey) for validators and large liquidity owners
 - Launch of Seignorage mechanism by creating synthetic assets like UST on the Terra blockchain
 - Launch of Quadratic Voting/Funding features to incentivize the CLP and Seignorage functions and future use cases